 The book covers everything from UX study to career roadmaps and becoming a thought leader.
 But you don’t have to buy a copy straight off – Cory’s blog also contains great advice and musings on UX, user research and usability.

 Head of responsive design?
 Ethan Marcotte is the guy who coined the term that went on to become one of the biggest web design trends of the last decade.
 He literally wrote the book on RWD.

 He blogs infrequently, but his Twitter feed is a firestorm of web rants, expert insights and UX gold-dust.

-We left the Grandaddy of UX til last.
-Don Norman is the man behind the term ‘user experience,’ the UX sensei for all those into user experience and usability.
-He’s the Norman behind the Nielsen Norman Group, and has opined on UX everywhere from Harvard to Seoul.
+We left the Grandaddy of UX until last.
+Don Norman is the man behind the term ‘user experience,’ the UX sensei for user experience and usability.
+He’s the Norman behind the Nielsen Norman Group and has opined on UX everywhere from Harvard to Seoul.
 Keep up with his frequent video presentations via his website.

 - A Primer on the Essential Elements of Successful UX

 - Making the Most of Breadcrumbs in Web Design

 - The eCommerce UX Mistakes That Drive Us Nuts

 - The Challenge of Designing Websites for Large Screens